npantfoerder/school-district-analysis/README.md

 - Another big change in the updated analysis is the passing percentages based on spending ranges.
 Thomas High School was one of 4 schools in the $630-644 school spending per student range.
 Before replacing the scores, 73% of students attending schools with this spending range were passing math, 84% were passing reading, and 63% were passing overall.
 Once again, all of these percentages decreased.

 - A fourth big change in the updated analysis after replacing the ninth-grade scores is the passing percentages based on school size.
 Thomas High School was one of three schools with 1,000 to 1,999 students.
-The % Passing Math, % Passing Reading, and % Overall Passing values for schools with that size all decreased by 6.
+The % Passing Math, % Passing Reading, and % Overall Passing values for schools that size all decreased by 6.

 ### Resources
 - Data Sources: schools_complete.csv, students_complete.csv